bdeckard92/dupUT/02-Lesson-Plans/12-SQL/README.md

 Why are students learning SQL?

 * Understanding that data is the foundation of modern applications and knowing how to use data from relational databases is one of the most sought-after skills by employers.
-* SQL is used everywhere
+* SQL is still the top language for
 * SQL makes students employer-ready by opening them up to more than just front-end positions.
 * SQL allows students to see the connection between front-end and back-end easier.
 * SQL gives students the ability to join similar sets of data in a meaningful way.